nhuallpa/aws-certificate-developer/README.md

 - Backups and Replications are your responsability

 ### EBS Volume Type
-- Gneral Purpose SDD. gp2 / gp3 (SD)
+- **gp2 / gp3 (SD)**: General Purpose SSD Volume that balances price and performance for wide variaty of workloads.
-  - Cost effective storage, low-latency
+  - Cost effective storage
+  - System boot volumes,
+  - gp3: New version
+    - Can increase IOPS up to 16000 and throughput up to 1000 MiB/s _independently_
+  - gp3: Olders
+    - Size of volume and IOPS are _liked_
+- **io1 / io2 (SD)**: Provisioned IOPS.
+Highest performance SSd volume for mission critical low-latency or high-throughput workloads.
-- Provisioned IOPS. io 1 / io 2 (SD)
+  - Provisioned IOPS.
   - Critical business applications with sustained IOPS performance
   - Or applications that need more than 16000 IOPS
   - Great for databases workloads
+  - Can increase PIOPS indenpendently
+  - io1/io2 (4GiB - 16TiB)
+    - Max PIOPS: 64000 for Nitro EC2 instances & 32000 for other.
+  - io2 Block Express
-  - Supports EBS Multi attach
+  - Supports EBS Multi attach (only for io1/io2 family)
     - **Attach the same ESB volume to multiple EC2 instance in the same AZ**
-- Hard Disck Drive
+- **st1 (HDD)**: Low cost HDD volume designed for frequently accessed, throughput-intensive workloads.
   - Cannot be a boot volume
   - Throughput Optimized HDD.
 St 1 (HDD)
-  - Cold.
-Sc 1 (HDD)
+- **Sc 1 (HDD)**: Lowcost HDD volume designed for less frecuently accessed workloads.
+  - For data that is infrequently accessed.

+> Only gp2/gp3 andio1/io2 can be used as boot volumes

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html